WHO WE ARE

 Lani Ersfeld

-In her 11th year at Arts & Sciences, Lani is our Preschool-8th Grade Spanish Teacher as well as the Aftercare Coordinator and 5th-8th grade Aftercare Teacher.
+In her 11th year at Arts & Sciences, Lani is our Kindergarten-8th Grade Spanish Teacher as well as the Aftercare Coordinator and 5th-8th grade Aftercare Teacher.
 Lani is from Placitas, NM and attended the Albuquerque Academy for middle and high school.
 She then attended Lewis & Clark College in Oregon, majoring in Hispanic Studies and English.
 During her studies, Lani lived in the Dominican Republic and in Chile, where she solidified her love of the Spanish language and various cultures, and her desire to teach it to others.
 She earned her Master of Arts in Teaching at Lewis & Clark Graduate School with an emphasis in ESOL.
 She holds licenses in both New Mexico and Oregon for Elementary Education and Early Childhood Education.
 Lani is instrumental in organizing and planning our 8th grade International Trip to Costa Rica in the Spring.
 In her off time, Lani enjoys time with her menagerie of animals on her farm in Española. lani@santafeschool.org

 Liza Stanton Hitt